Updated on November 23, 2023

 4. Marijuana

-Also known as cannabis or weed, it is the most widely used substance among people with depression.
-Weed can actually worsen depression symptoms when used in excess.
+Cannabis or weed is the most widely used substance among people with depression.
+However, weed can actually worsen depression symptoms when used in excess.

 5. Stimulants

-Stimulant misuse can cause significant damage to various organ systems, especially the cardiovascular system, and can be fatal.
+Stimulant misuse can cause significant damage to various organs.
+This is especially dangerous to the cardiovascular system, which can be fatal.

 6. Caffeine